peterhurford/checkr/README.md

 Another problem is writing tests.
 Thanks to Hadley's [testthat package](https://github.com/hadley/testthat), writing tests for R code [is pretty easy](http://r-pkgs.had.co.nz/).
 But writing tests take a long time and it's easy to forget to write certain tests.
 And [while coverage tools in R exist](https://github.com/jimhester/covr), 100% test coverage is still insufficient for verifying that your code works.

 Quickcheck, inspired by [the Haskell namesake](https://github.com/nick8325/quickcheck) (and in true Haskell style you can [see the corresponding academic paper](http://www.eecs.northwestern.edu/~robby/courses/395-495-2009-fall/quick.pdf)), aims to automatically verify your code through running hundreds of tests that you don't have to write yourself.
+Checkr implements a version of this in R so that you can generate tests automatically without having to write them yourself.

 **Checkr** provides helpers to easily validate and test R functions.